watsonix/HRV-BLE-Cordova/README.md

     $ cordova run

 For debugging in browser do:

     $ cordova platform add browser
     $ cordova plugin add cordova-plugin-device

+and add the ["Allow-Control-Allow-Origin" extension](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en-US) to Chrome, which allows the browser to POST successfully.

+The cordova-plugin-device plugin will allow for checking whether the app is being run in browser (debugging) mode or on an actual device.

 Branched from [this cordova BLE example](https://github.com/don/cordova-plugin-ble-central)